juanMoleroD/TDD_tabs_in_js/readme.md

 ----------------

 1. Install Node
+2. Install Jakejs

-2. In the main folder type 'node build.js' in the terminal.
+3. In the main folder type 'jake' in the terminal.